fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details>

 <details>
-	<summary>Adam and Eve: Exile from Jannah  🚻 🐍 🌳 🍎 </summary>
+	<summary>Adam and Eve: Eating from Forbidden Tree 🚻 🐍 🌳 🍎 </summary>

 Adam and Hawwa disobeyed Allah and ate from the forbidden tree.
-They asked for forgiveness and Allah forgave them. and they were sent to live in the Earth.
+They asked for forgiveness and Allah forgave them. and they were sent to live on the Earth.

 In the Quran, the forbidden tree served as a test for Adam and Eve.
 Furthermore, God warned Adam and Eve that the devil was an enemy and that they should be on their guard.

-“So We said, ‘O Adam, indeed this is an enemy to you and to your wife.
-Then let him not remove you from Paradise so you would suffer.’”
-[20:117]
+	"So We said, ‘O Adam, indeed this is an enemy to you and to your wife.
+Then let him not remove you from Paradise so you would suffer.’"
+Quran [20:117]

 Satan, eagerly targeting the weakness of mankind, tempted Adam and Eve by whispering into their hearts.
 Claiming to be a sincere advisor, he planted in their minds ideas that would make the forbidden tree appealing.
 Thoughts of the tree preoccupied both Adam and Eve.
 Forgetting the warning, they gave in and erred.

-“But Satan whispered to them to make apparent to them that which was concealed from them of their private parts.
+	"But Satan whispered to them to make apparent to them that which was concealed from them of their private parts.
 He said, ‘Your Lord did not forbid you this tree except that you become angels or become of the immortal.’
 And he swore [by Allah ] to them, ‘Indeed, I am to you from among the sincere advisors.’
 So he made them fall, through deception.
 And when they tasted of the tree, their private parts became apparent to them, and they began to fasten together over themselves from the leaves of Paradise.
-And their Lord called to them, ‘Did I not forbid you from that tree and tell you that Satan is to you a clear enemy?’”
-[7:20-22]
+And their Lord called to them, ‘Did I not forbid you from that tree and tell you that Satan is to you a clear enemy?’"
+Quran [7:20-22]

 By forgetting God’s command, Adam and Eve bore equal responsibility for their error.
 This too was a test for Satan, who in fact, furthered his disobedience by exploiting mankind through their desires.
 </details>